Ruzsel/E-commerce-Transaction-Data-Analysis-Using-PostgreSQL/Data/README.md

-This File is Containt "data".csv and "query".sql files
+This Folder is Containt "data".csv and "query".sql files